NFazeli/Data-Modeling-with-Postgres/README.md

 ## Star Scheme
+The star scheme is a better choice since it simplifies the queries and allows faster aggregation.
-The image shows the star scheme used to model the Sparkify database in the cente is the ***fact table***:
+The image shows the star scheme used to model the Sparkify database in the center is the ***fact table***:
 * ***songplay*** - records in log data associated with song plays i.e. records with page NextSong, <br>

 surounded by the ***dimention tables***: